 Risk Rating: High

-Let’s consider a scenario where web application allows user to PING an IP other user so that it get confirms that the host connection
+Let’s consider a scenario where web application allows the user to PING an IP another user so that it get confirms that the host connection

 Verify parameters to inject data

 The following parameters should be tested for command injection flaws, as the application may be using one of these parameters to build a command back at the web server: